toastheo/MediaDownloader/README.md

 Please note that this software uses FFmpeg, which is a separate software not covered by the MIT-License of MediaDownloader.
 FFmpeg is licensed under the LGPL-2.1 (or later) or GPL-2.0 (or later) licenses, depending on the build configuration.
 This affects the redistribution of FFmpeg in binary form.

 For detailed information on FFmpeg licensing, please visit https://www.ffmpeg.org/legal.html.

-## Acknowledgments
-Thanks to the developers of Costury.Fody and Youtube.Explode for their fantastic libaries.